14jdelap/14jdelap.github.io/problems.md

 This is partly what I'm trying to address through [Build your Superpower](http://www.buildyoursuperpower.com).

+### Better collaboration tools
+This is important to help groups work more effectively, which over the long-run has a meaningful impact on growth.
+There are some great examples in Google Drive, DropBox, Notion, and Figma — but there's still a lot to do.

 ### Societal distrust
 Societies with less trust suffer a hidden cost —an opportunity cost— that's high.
 [This brief article](https://marginalrevolution.com/marginalrevolution/2016/08/regulation-and-distrust-revisited.html) from Alex Tabbarock in Marginal Revolution shows some of the consequences of less trust and why it's hard to overcome it.